CaoRuiming/flask-audio-downloader/README.md

 - `make logs`: prints logs from app container
 - `make shell`: opens bash shell into app container; app files are in /app; use ctrl-D to exit

+## Known Issues

+Building the Docker image will fail if done on an armhf system (e.g. any [Raspberry Pi](https://www.raspberrypi.org/)).
+This is a [known issue](https://bugs.launchpad.net/ubuntu/+source/glibc/+bug/1867675) with the Ubuntu 20.04 image.
+If you want to build this image on something like a Raspberry Pi, change the first line in `Dockerfile` so that `ubuntu:18.04` is used as the base image instead of `ubuntu:20.04`.

 ## Cool Related Projects

 - [YoutubeDL-Material](https://github.com/Tzahi12345/YoutubeDL-Material)